moconnell9/ios-introduction/javaComparison.md

 Below are java equivalents to the Swift example code snippets given.

+A free online java compiler is a great tool to start playing with java: https://www.tutorialspoint.com/compile_java_online.php

 ## Let vs. Var

 In Java, types must be specified when declaring a variable.